DinoChiesa/jwt-webtool/README.md

    as JWT that use the PBES2 algorithms.
 It does not currently support the "dir" alg type.
 It supports all types of enc algorithms.

- - In either case (signed or encrypted), this tool does not handle crit headers, nor will it extract the certificate from an x5c header.
+ - With either signed or encrypted JWT, this tool explicitly ignores crit headers.

+ - This tool will not extract the certificate from an x5c header.
 Nor will it check thumbprints of an x5t header.

  - This tool uses EcmaScript v9, and webcrypto, which means it will run only on